 The first team played their last league match at Les Corts on 21 April 1957.
 Kubala scored the last goal in 1-1 draw with Sevilla that saw the Andalusians qualify for Europe at Barça’s expense.
 All this time, whilst Barça were running up a crippling debt following the construction of the Camp Nou, things were not exactly great on the pitch and many questioned the decision to build such a large stadium.
 CD Condal, who for part of its history was affiliated to FC Barcelona, carried on using the stadium until 1961 before alternating matches between the Camp Nou and the basic Campo de Hostafranchs.
 The last match at Les Corts took place on 10 July 1965, when a Barcelona Junior XI beat Catalonia XI by three goals to one.
 In 1970, SD Condal merged with Atlético Cataluña CF to form Barcelona Atlético or Barcelona B as they are now known.

-Finally, on 5 February 1966 demolition started on Les Corts and three months later, the site was sold for 226 million pesetas.
+Finally, on 5 February 1966 demolition started on Les Corts and three months later, the site was sold for 226 million pesetas and developed for housing.
 The entire sum received from the sale was used to pay off the club’s debts.